My Favorite 5 Minutes!

 n Daddy.
 With each child, he or she gets undivided attention.
 And if I’m gone for work or play, they want me to do “five” in the morning.

-It’s said that the most important times of the day are the first 15 minutes in the morning and the last 15 minutes before sleep.
+first 15 minutes in the morning and the last 15 minutes before sleep.

 Maybe that’s why they are my favorite.